exonum/exonum-doc/src/get-started/design-overview.md

     See the [*Data Storage*](../architecture/storage.md) article
     for more details.

-### LevelDB and RocksDB
+### RocksDB

-[LevelDB][level-db] and [RocksDB][rocks-db] are used to persist locally the data that transactions operate with.
-They provide high efficiency and minimal storage overhead.
+[RocksDB][rocks-db] is used to persist locally the data that transactions operate with.
+This storage engine provides high efficiency and minimal storage overhead.

 ### Table Types